joelagnel/joelfernandes.org/_posts/2026-07-30-neuron-gradient-dw-da-db.md

 N = A @ W + b
 ```

 Everyone can recite the answers here. `dW = A.T @ dN`, `dA = dN @ W.T`, `db = dN.sum(0)`.
 The transposes look arbitrary the first time you meet them, and most people end up memorizing which side the `.T` goes on.
-That is a shame, because if you write out one small example by hand, the transpose stops being a rule to memorize and becomes the only thing that could possibly have happened.
+That is a shame, because if you write one small case out by hand, the transpose stops being a rule to memorize and becomes the only thing that could possibly have happened.

 ## The setup